enigmosity/learn-aws/developer-associate/exam-questions.md

 ## Data Pipeline

 - web service that you can use to automate data movement and transformation.
 Define data driven workflows so tasks can depend on successful completion of previous tasks.
+- define parameters of data transformations, and Data Pipeline enfores the logic.

 ## SQS